 Please note that we cannot provide any determinations of eligibility in responses to queries - only guidance, based on the terms and conditions.
 If an applicant submits a proposal and the question of eligibility is not clear cut, an Eligibility Review Committee will be convened to discuss the case and make a determination after the call deadline based on the documentation submitted.
 In addition, applicants are advised not to submit any documents (birth certificates, supporting documents in relation to career breaks, etc.) to any IRC staff member for verification before the call deadline.

-All questions are at present grouped under General Queries
+All questions are at present grouped under General Queries.
+The first of this week's new questions is highlighted in red.

 1. General Queries